flare-labs-ltd/fassets/docs/IAssetManager.md

 **getSettings** - Get complete current settings.

-**getLiquidationSettings** - Get settings for current liquidation strategy.
-Format depends on the liquidation strategy implementation.

 **controllerAttached** - When `controllerAttached` is true, asset manager has been added to the asset manager controller.
 This is required for the asset manager to be operational (create agent and minting don't work otherwise).

 **paused** - True if the asset manager is paused.
 In the paused state, minting is disabled, but all other operations (e.g. redemptions, liquidation) still work.
 Paused asset manager can be later unpaused.